adrdsouza/Damned/documentation/admin.md

 2. Verify environment variables are correctly set
 3. Build the production assets: `npm run build:preview`
 4. Ensure the right backend URL is configured
-5. Restart the service: `pm2 restart damned-designs-admin`
-6. Verify the admin panel is accessible at `https://admin.damneddesigns.com`
+5. Verify the admin panel is accessible at `https://admin.damneddesigns.com`
+6. Test login and key functionality
+7. Verify that API requests are working properly
+8. Check for console errors during operation